-Auto-Approve Requests - turns on automatic approvals for resource requests, so the Resource Manager doesn't have to approve each request.
-The Request then becomes a Resource Assignment.
+Auto-Approve Requests - turns on automatic approvals for resource or skill requests, so the Resource Manager doesn't have to approve each request.
+The Request then becomes a Resource or Skill Assignment.

-Auto-Approve Request From - Specifies which resource requests should be auto-approved (requests from Project Managers, or only from those with Project Edit rights).
+Auto-Approve Request From - Specifies which resource or skill requests should be auto-approved (requests from Project Managers, or only from those with Project Edit rights).

 Time Tracking Settings

 The Time-Tracking section in Server Settings is as follows:

 Time Tracking In - Enables time tracking to be done in hours, FTEs, or both.

 Max Allowed Hours - Sets the maximum allowable hours in a day someone can work.